Place of detention

 Although designed for the return of irregular migrants as pre-removal centres, these are also used for the detention of undocumented asylum seekers who have crossed the border irregularly but were unable to apply for asylum before the Border Police officers and therefore apply for asylum only when they are already in the detention centres.
 The most common reason for these late asylum applications was the lack of 24-hour interpretation services for all languages at national borders.

 Initially designated for the pre-registration of asylum seekers,[2] Elhovo was thereupon used as an “allocation centre” or “triage centre” to detain asylum seekers apprehended at the land borders outside the official border checkpoint until its closure in February 2017.
 In 2021, due to the increased number of new arrivals the Ministry of Interior reopened as auxiliary the former Elhovo Triage centre with capacity of 240 places from 25 August to 19 November 2021, after which the centre was closed again.
-In May 2022 the MOI finished working on the instalment of a new detention facility in the town of Elhovo, which consists of 221 container compartments fit for 1,768 individuals.
-In 2022 it was the regular government which first tried to use it as a transit centre for Ukrainian refugees[3].
-This attempt was abandoned following widespread protests from the public and non-governmental organisations.
-On 16 November 2022 the caretaker government[4] officially designated Elhovo detention center to serve as a transit centre for re-distribution of newly arrived Ukrainian refugees despite its utterly unsuitable conditions, including due to its remote location, and the repeated protests.[5]
+In May 2022, the MOI finished working on the creation of a new detention facility in the town of Elhovo, which consists of 221 container compartments fit for 1,768 individuals.
+In 2022, the regular government which first tried to use it as a transit centre for Ukrainian refugees.[3]
+This attempt was abandoned following widespread protests from the general public and non-governmental organisations.
+On 16 November 2022, the caretaker government[4] officially designated Elhovo detention center to serve as a transit centre for re-distribution of newly arrived Ukrainian refugees despite its utterly unsuitable conditions, including due to its remote location, and the repeated protests.[5]
+Since November 2022, just 589 Ukrainian refugees (2%) passed through Elhovo center in order to be assigned accommodation, out of 24,441 Ukrainians registered in 2023 under the temporary protection.

 Asylum detention centres (“closed reception centres”)